magda6ix/python_notes/python_dictionaries.rst

         print(f"You have selected: {selected_action}")
         print("Checking availability...")

-Then, the program checks if the tools required for this action are available, by iterating through the tools stored in the ``actions`` dictionary.
+Then, the program checks if the all tools required for this action are available, by iterating through the tools stored in the ``actions`` dictionary.
 If the tool is available, the program prints a confirmation message - OK, if not - it informs us that we're missing that tool:

 .. code-block::python